Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Preliminaries

 \subsection{Adversarial Autoencoder Architecture}

-The adversarial autoencoder(AAE) is one variant of the variational autoencoders(VAE)~\cite{kingma2013auto,kingma2019introduction} that provides a principled method for jointly learning deep latent-variable models and corresponding inference models using stochastic gradient descent.
-The VAE model first regularizes the input to latent variables in Gaussian distributions using Kullback-Leibler (KL) divergence and then reconstructs the output from latent space.
+The adversarial autoencoder (AAE) is a variant of the variational autoencoders (VAE)~\cite{kingma2013auto,kingma2019introduction}, which provides a principled method for jointly learning deep latent-variable models and corresponding inference models using stochastic gradient descent.
 AAE imposes various distributions on the latent vector by utilizing adversarial learning instead of KL divergence.
 Due to the flexibility of adversarial learning, AAE is superior to VAE in terms of imposing complicated distributions over latent space.
-For adversarial robustness, \cite{mathieu2019disentangling, willetts2019improving} demonstrates that the disentangled latent representations produce VAEs that are more robust to adversarial attacks.
-In our work, we design an adversarial autoencoder based architecture that can be added after the feature extractor of prediction modules.
-We utilize the archiecture to model diverse semantic features and enhance disentanglement in the latent space.
+For adversarial robustness, the works in~\cite{mathieu2019disentangling, willetts2019improving} demonstrate that the disentangled latent representations produce VAEs that are more robust to adversarial attacks.
+In our work, we design an AAE-based architecture that can be added after the feature extractor of prediction modules.
+We utilize this architecture to model diverse semantic features and enhance disentanglement in the latent space.